 One of the things that hurts Pathologic 2 is that it is so ambitious it is difficult to summarize.
 As I learned in pitching novels, plot first: You are an indigenous folk doctor and son of a folk doctor from a town in rural Russia who left to learn medicine in the city.
 Your father has called you back to the town urgently, but when you get back, he’s been murdered.
 The town is in chaos because the indigenous people have a taboo against cutting living bodies.
-You are the main suspect.
-Your father has left you the task of taking care of his legacy, but understanding what that means involves understanding a culture you left behind when you left the city.
+You, one of the few people from a caste permitted to perform surgery, are the main suspect.
+Your father has left you the task of taking care of his legacy, but understanding what that means involves understanding a culture you left behind and no longer remember.
 It seems to involve protecting the city’s children.

 And then a plague breaks out.